ArrayBolt3/vm-isotest/README.md

 * -efi: Enables UEFI firmware on the VM, rather than the default SeaBIOS.
 Secure Boot is not enabled.
 * -persist: Do not delete the VM at the end of the test.
 * -ramdisk: Installs the VM in RAMDisk mode, where the virtual drive is stored entirely in your system's RAM.
 Not recommended on system with less than 32 GB of RAM.
+You should have at least 15 GB of free space in your /dev/shm folder if you use this.
 * -live: Initiates a live test.
 The VM is not rebooted after you close it the first time.
 * -nodisk: Does not create a virtual disk for the VM.
 Most useful in combination with -live.
 * -nonet: Disables the virtual network adapter, resulting in no Internet access within the VM.